cyberbotics/webots-doc/automobile/a-typical-openstreetmap-importer-configuration-file.md

 [road_trunk]
 ignore: FALSE
 border: FALSE
-# this is for oneway
+# this is for 2 lanes oneway
 laneNumber: 2
 laneWidth: 3